fionaEyoung/intro-to-github/github-workshop/introductions-2024-session-1.md

 3. Platform: GITHUB

 Group 8 (case study 3): The Turing Way
-1. License:
+1. License: Open Source
-2. Benefits:
+2. Benefits: To allow for collaborative research to be accessible, comprehensive and community - driven and transparent e.g academic research to ensure work is clear, open science and software development to ensure code is well documented.
-3. Platform:
+3. Platform: GitHub

 ### Group 9 (case study 4): Open Source Investigation (OSINT)
 #### 1. License: